What is Digital Fax and How Does it Work?

 How Digital Faxing Works

-• Convert the document to the TIFF (Tagged Image File Format), which is the standard for fax transmissions.
+Convert the document to the TIFF (Tagged Image File Format), which is the standard for fax transmissions.

-• Encoding the TIFF file into a suitable data type for transmission — typically using a digital protocol such as T.38.
+The system will encode the TIFF file into a suitable data type for transmission — typically using a digital protocol such as T.38.

-• The encoded data is sent via the internet or a dedicated fax network to the recipient’s digital fax server.
+The encoded data is sent via the internet or a dedicated fax network to the recipient’s digital fax server.
+This can be done one of two ways: using VoIP (Voice over Internet Protocol) or dedicated Fax over IP (FoIP) solutions for more secure and reliable transmission.

-When a digital fax is received, the system routes the document to the recipient’s digital inbox, where it can be viewed and downloaded.
+Upon receipt, the data is decoded, and the system routes the document to the recipient’s digital inbox, where it can be viewed and downloaded.

 Security Measures in Digital Faxing